 For our sleeping arrangements, the RV had a queen bed in the back that was surrounded by a wall on 3 and a half sides.
 So we had our toddler sleep there to minimize the risk of falling out.
 We were in a class C 25 foot RV.

 - High chair & eating.
 The seats in the RV are 2 bench seats at a dinette table.
 Our son’s car seat was installed there at the dinette table therefore we just sat him in his car seat at the table to feed him.
 This was to minimize how much we had to bring on the plane with us and avoid purchasing a camping high chair.

 If parents did prefer to bring a portable travel high chair, two good options would be either the hiccapop portable high chair or the ciao! baby portable chair.
 Another option would be a travel tray for the car seat.

 - Camping toys.
 We brought a few of our son’s favorite toys from home, but hadn’t thought of bringing specific camping toys, but these are some excellent toddler camping activities.
-The visitor centers at the parks offered an array of stuffed toys and picture books geared to a baby or toddler so we did allow our son to pick out a toy at both Zion and Dinosaur to give him something new to keep his attention.
+The visitor centers at the parks offered an array of stuffed toys and picture books geared to a baby or toddler so we did allow our son to pick out a toy at both Zion National Park and Dinosaur National Monument to give him something new to keep his attention.

 Excellent camping toys for toddlers are a run bike (like this Strider bike and helmet), stacking cups, bubbles, or small cars for playing in the dirt.

 - Fill up on gas early and often.
-There are long stretches between stops on a Utah road trip, sometimes hundreds of miles between the parks where there are little to no services.
+There are long stretches between stops on a Utah road trip, sometimes hundreds of miles between the Mighty 5 national parks where there are little to no services.
 Make sure you have enough gas to get where you are going and enough food as well.

 - Stock up on water.
 The water in the RV’s internal water tank is not recommended for drinking so you will need to bring your own water.

-Our road trip through Utah with a toddler and school aged child was a fun and memorable trip for our family.
+Our Utah road trip with a toddler and school aged child was a fun and memorable trip for our family.
 We made memories that will last a lifetime and took some great photos that will end up on this year’s holiday card.
 The prospect of camping in an RV was a fun adventure for my children and the novelty of the RV itself kept my toddler excited and occupied for the first few hours of our drive.
-A tour of the Utah parks by RV is the perfect family getaway – we think it’s one of the best places to travel with a toddler!
+A tour of the mighty 5 Utah parks by RV is the perfect family getaway – we think it’s one of the best places to travel with a toddler!